Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • high foot traffic or sudden door slams

-• another cat/dog that can “ambush” the tray area
+• another cat or dog that can block, watch, or ambush the area

 Simple fixes: